-What were some of the most enriching experiences you had in your 36 years teaching public affairs and administration at the School of Public Affairs?
+What were some of the most enriching experiences you had in your 36 years teaching public affairs and administration at the School?

 I had only visited New York City once and had never lived in New York City when I accepted a job offer from Baruch College.
 For a guy who grew up in Milwaukee and Miami and who had lived in Atlanta, San Antonio and Syracuse, New York blew me away.
 Becoming a New Yorker – encountering so many diverse and talented other New Yorkers, including Baruch students – was my most enriching experience.